ninewise/dissertation/frag-gene-scan/main.md

 compatible with extensions for more flexible usage.
 The source code of FGSrs is freely available from [GitHub][] under the GPL-3.0 license, with instructions for installation, usage and other documentation.

-## Acknowledgements

-This work was supported by the Research Foundation--Flanders (FWO) (12I5220N to B.M.)
-We thank the students of the Computational Biology class of 2019-2020 for scrutinizing issues with the code of FGS and FGS+.

 [GitHub]: https://github.com/unipept/FragGeneScanRs